KhanKawsar/EstimationPlot/README.md

     > install.packages("devtools") # If not already installed
     > devtools::install_github("KhanKawsar/EstimationPlot", build_vignettes = TRUE)

-Refer to [NEWS.md](NEWS.md) for a list of changes in each version, including the current development version.
+Refer to [NEWS.md](NEWS.md) for a list of changes in each version, including changes in the current development version.

 ## Usage